minnojs/minno-quest/src/0.1/sequencer/mixer.md

 #### Nesting
 Mixers may be nested inside each other as much as you like.
 The following example illustrates a more complex example.
 Here, we have an opening and ending element (`firstelem` and `lastelem`).
-Between them them we repeat a set of four elements ten times.
+Between them we repeat a set of four elements ten times.
 The order within the four objects is randomized, so that `elem1` always comes first and the order of the following elements is randomized but `elem3` and `elem4` are wrapped together and therefore always stay consecutive.

 ```js